 Ammonite PRess, £7.99, hardback, 96pp, ills throughout, index.

-Jon Cooksey's evaluation of the, almost, iPhone size Vest Pocket Kodak (VPK) is a handsome its presentation, graphic design and simplicity (and price) as the influential camera it celebrates.
-The reference to the iPhone is not entirely unwarranted.
+Jon Cooksey's evaluation of the iPhone size Vest Pocket Kodak (VPK) is a handsome its presentation, graphic design and simplicity (and price) as the influential camera it celebrates.
+The reference to the iPhone is warranted.
 In its day the VPK was a low cost, technologically advanced camera - employing simple roll film - convenient for the masses; and the masses bought them by the thousand.

 Whilst other cameras offered similar qualities, following the introduction of the VPK in 1912 Kodak's 'relentless marketing' ensured that it dominated the growing 'amateur' photography market.
 By 1914 annual sales reached 5,500.
 The VPK was also the camera that soldiers-mostly officers due to its 30 shilling price tag - took to war.
 It is estimated that one office in five took a Kodak to war with the BEF.
 In Britain, Australia, Canada and New Zealand it was actually marketed as 'The Soldier's Camera': in France 'Le Kodak du soldat'.